tofflemire/saphires/README.md

 - Fourier Cross Correlation

+There is also a utilities module (utils) that has some generally useful functions:

+- Air to vacuum wavelength conversions, and vice versa (vac2air, air2vac)

+- Continuum normalization (cont_norm)

+- With more to come...

 This code is actively being developed with the help of Danny Krolikowski, Natalie Gosnell, Emily Leiner, Victoria Catlett, and Miguel Gutierrez.